 A place for everything and everything in its place, as the saying goes.

-Technology makes it even easier to manage multiple accounts.
+Technology makes it even easier to manage separate bank accounts.

-Most banks allow for simultaneous log-in, meaning you can have both your business account and personal accounts accessible without having to remember additional passwords (even though using a password manager makes it easier it’s still nine to only have the one login).
+Most banks allow for a unified log-in, meaning you can have both your business account and personal accounts accessible without having to remember additional passwords (even though using a password manager makes it easier it’s still nice to only have just one login).